Molecular Conformation Generation via Shifting Scores: Methodology

 \textbf{$\operatorname{SE}(3)$ equivariance}.
 It is imperative that the network abstains from utilizing molecular conformation directly as input; rather, it should incorporate inter-atomic distance to achieve $\operatorname{SE}(3)$ equivariance.
 The employment of perturbed distance as a means to directly forecast the conformation score necessitates a domain transition, thereby augmenting the complexity of the learning process.
 Thus, following the parametrization of the conformation score as discussed in Sec. \ref{sec: modeling conformations}, a generative model for estimating the score of distances is formulated, followed by the application of the chain rule to facilitate the conversion of distance scores into their corresponding values for conformation scores.

-\textbf{Isomorphisms.} We connect the three-hop neighborhood in each chemical molecule so that almost every atom in a molecule is connected with at least four other atoms to establish isomorphisms between $C \in \mathbb{R}^{n \times 3} / \operatorname*{SE}(3)$ (representing conformation space) and $\mathbb{D}$ (signifying feasible inter-atomic distance space).
+\textbf{Isomorphisms.} Each individual atom must be associated with a minimum of four distances, in order to establish isomorphisms between $C \in \mathbb{R}^{n \times 3} / \operatorname*{SE}(3)$ (representing conformation space) and $\mathbb{D}$ (signifying feasible inter-atomic distance space).
 On the other hand, correlating an atom with an excessive number of distances exacerbates the challenge for the model to generate a feasible $d$.
+The underlying reason for this complication is the disparity in cardinal numbers of $\mathbb{R}^{n \times 3} / \operatorname*{SE}(3)$ and $\mathbb{D}$. $\mathbb{D}$ is a subset of $\mathbb{R}_{++}^{m}$, where $m=\binom{n}{2}$ is the number of edges in complete graph induced by the molecule.
 For a more detailed illustration, we refer readers to Appendix \ref{sec:Appendix for GNN}.
+As a result, we connect the three-hop neighborhood in each chemical molecule so that almost every atom in a molecule is connected with at least four other atoms.

 Following GeoDiff \citep{xu2021geodiff}, we adapt a similar network for modeling $\mathbf{s}_{\boldsymbol{\theta}}$.
 Given an input graph $G$, the Message Passing Neural Networks (MPNN) \citep{gilmer2017neural} is adopted as $\mathbf{s}_{\boldsymbol{\theta}}$, which computes node embeddings $\boldsymbol{h}_v^{(t)} \in \mathbb{R}^f, \forall v \in V$ with $T$ layers of iterative message passing: